alpqr/triangle_qt_qrhi/README.md

 * 03_minimal_widget: mix with widgets, using QRhiWidget
 * 04_minimal_quick: underlay (or overlay) approach for Qt Quick
 * 05_minimal_quick_item: mix with a Qt Quick scene
-* 06_minimal_quick_rendernode: inline rendering for Qt Quick; not ideal for such arbitrary 3D content
+* 06_minimal_quick_rendernode: inline rendering for Qt Quick; for completeness - not ideal for such arbitrary 3D content